Sales is a high-pressure environment.

 “It’s so important to take a holiday.
 Go somewhere where you’re not on your phone, Slack, or the computer.”

-Not only does time off reduce stress, but studies also show that employees who take regular vacations are often more productive and effective when they return to work.
+Time off reduces stress; studies have also shown that employees who take regular vacations are often more productive and effective when they return to work.

 It’s easy to feel overwhelmed when your to-do list is long and filled with large, complex tasks.

-Breaking your workload into smaller, manageable chunks can make it less intimidating and help you focus on one thing at a time.
+Breaking your workload into smaller, manageable chunks can make it less intimidating.

-Rachel believes that preventing stress means being able to handle stress in the first place.
-Controlling how you will achieve your target is an example of this.
+Rachel told us that preventing stress means being able to handle stress in the first place.
+Controlling how you achieve your targets is an example of this.

 “Control the controllables.
 The target looks daunting at the beginning of the month, but it’s important to break it into sizeable daily chunks.”